kubernetes/enhancements/keps/sig-cli/kustomize-subcommand-integration.md

 - layering the above on top of one another

 It is independent of, but complementary to, the [*server-side apply*](https://github.com/kubernetes/enhancements/issues/555) initiative that was started later and targeted at a separate collection of `kubectl apply` issues.

-**Note:**
-While most of the generation and transformation options supported by kustomize are available either as imperative kubectl commands or as kubectl flags, the inverse is not true.
-Only a subset of the kubectl imperative commands are available as declarative options through kustomize.

-The kustomize implementations of some generators and transformations were augmented to do more intelligent things when invoked from a declarative workflow involving multiple Resources that may reference one another.
-This is a more advanced approach to the imperative workflow, where transformations applied to Resources were largely independent of one another, and supports scenarios like a ConfigMap and Secret having a generated name-suffix that must be propagated to
-Resource Config that references them.
+Kustomize offers generators and transformations in a declarative form that improve on functionality provided by existing imperative commands in kubectl.

+The declarative approach offers a clear path to accountability (all input can be kept in version control), can safely exploit a holistic, unbounded view of disparate resources and their interdependence (it's a plan about what to do, not a direct action), and can be easily constrained to verifiable rules across this view (all edits must be structured, no removal semantics, no environment side-effects, etc.).

 Imperative kubectl commands / flags available through kustomize: